KDE/digikam-doc/setup_application/miscs_settings.rst

 - **Use the software OpenGL rendering**: this option will disable the GPU hardware accelerations and switch to a software-emulation for all calls to OpenGL.

-- **Use the OpenCL hardware acceleration**: this option will enable the GPU hardware accelerations with the face management, image quality sorting, and auto-tags features.
+- **Use the OpenCL hardware acceleration**: this option will enable the GPU hardware accelerations with the face management, image quality scanning, and auto-tags features.
 This option affects the `OpenCV <https://opencv.org/>`_ engine used in the background for intensive computation on images.
 To see the details about OpenCV hardware support, go to the :menuselection:`Help --> Components Information` menu item, and look at the :ref:`OpenCV section <help_componentsinfo>` in the dialog.

 - **Use the video hardware acceleration**: this option must be used only with compatible hardware GPU devices with the FFmpeg backend.
 Disable this option if video media decoding errors occur.